clickmimo/clickmimo.github.io/_posts/thm/2022-1-28-agent-sudo.md

 ![website-r](/assets/images/thm/agent-sudo/website-r.png)

-The other agents codename shoul be a letter too.
+The other agents codename should be a letter too.
 Let's try payload attack with Burp.
-Send the request to Intruder, go to the position tab and set the position where payloads will be inserted by copy the desired place(in our case this is user-agent) and click add button
+Send the request to Intruder, go to the position tab and set the position where payloads will be inserted by copy the desired place(in our case this is user-agent) and click the add button.

 ![payload-position](/assets/images/thm/agent-sudo/payload-position.png)